YordanStaykov/SoftUniKids/README.md

-# Done a copy of the SoftUni Kids web page using HTML and SASS
+# Did a copy of the SoftUni Kids web page using HTML and SASS